 The list of qualities and habits of mind required to succeed in the role of CEO is long; it includes resilience, stamina, high IQ and EQ, confidence, ambition, humility, vision, trustworthiness, and presence.
-It would be easy to come up with a hundred more examples, too, and all of them would be true.
+It would be easy to come up with a hundred more characteristics, too, all of which could be true.

 But what if we set ourselves a more difficult task, and tried to determine what quality is at the very top of the list?